Menu

 Day 5: Toyama

-We head to Toyama City by private transport today, and for a slice of local history stop by an old medicine shop specialising in traditional medicines.
+You head to Toyama City by private transport today, and for a slice of local history stop by an old medicine shop specialising in traditional medicines.
 Remarkably, some of the traditional medicinal herbs first sold centuries ago in Japan are still available.

-We take a cruise through a stunning tunnel of cherry blossoms on the Matsukawa River, before journeying on to Toyama Bay.
+Moving onto the bayside, you have the unique opportunity today to witness a fresh seafood auction at Shinminato Kitokito Market.
+The bay is one of the country’s best places to enjoy fresh seafood and that's exactly what you will do today.
+You sit down for a sushi lunch, perhaps the freshest you’ve ever had and caught from the bay in front of you!
 The bay is actually a member of the UNESCO-endorsed “Most Beautiful Bays in the World Club” and it’s easy to see why – the towering snow-capped Northern Alps provide a dramatic backdrop to the coast and its pine trees.
 The view has inspired Japanese poets and writers for centuries.

-Toyama City (Hotel JAL City Toyama)
+Toyama (Hotel JAL City Toyama or similar)

 Breakfast, Lunch, Dinner

-Day 6: Inami
+Day 6: Takaoka and Inami

 Inami’s picturesque Yokoaichi Street is lined with woodcarving studios, where artisans can be seen at work.
-We visit Inami’s museum which displays over 200 crafted pieces, including the ornate transom panels that sit above Japanese sliding doors.
+You visit Inami’s museum which displays over 200 crafted pieces, including the ornate transom panels that sit above Japanese sliding doors.
 The town’s Zuisenji Temple represents the pinnacle of Inami craftmanship and we visit this grand temple to appreciate the beautiful woodwork on its main hall and Sanmon gate.

-Reflecting our focus today, we stay at BedandCraft, which has progressively renovated the town’s old buildings as lovely boutique villas.
+Reflecting our focus today, you stay at Bed and Craft, which has progressively renovated the town’s old buildings as lovely boutique villas.
 Dinner will be in the hotel restaurant, prepared from fresh, seasonal produce from surrounding farms.
 A very special day spent exploring the local!

 Breakfast, Dinner